michael2012z/BitBible/markdown/KJV/files/Job.md

 14. Then thou scarest me with dreams, and terrifiest me through visions:

-15. So that my soul chooseth strangling, and death rather than my life.life: Heb. bones
+15. So that my soul chooseth strangling, and death rather than my life.

 16. I loathe it; I would not live alway: let me alone; for my days are vanity.